prashantkatiyar9777/prashantkatiyar9777/README.md

 - 💬 Ask me about **Entreprenureship, Robotics Process Automation, IoT applications, Github Actions**

-- 📫 Reach me out at **manishprivet@protonmail.com** or any of the social media links below
+- 📫 Contact me at **prashantkatiyar9777@gmail.com** or any of the social media links below

 - 🧘 I believe **I can create big ideas, but for implementation I've to build and lead a team.**